-Carson is a mining ghost town at an elevation of 3.772m (12,375ft) above the sea level, located in Hinsdale County, Colorado, in United States.
+Carson is a mining ghost town at an elevation of 3.772m (12,375ft) above the sea level, located in Hinsdale County, in the U.S. state of Colorado.
 Carson was one of the most inaccessible mining camps in Colorado.

 Be sure to have experience in back roads if you attempt this trail.
 The treacherous road to the town is called County Road 36.
 This trail is well worth the drive; however, it is steep in places and has a limited number of places to pass other vehicles.
 It is recommended that beginner riders avoid this road.
 Very little traffic on the trail.